jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 Passenger cars typically last 12 years, commercial trucks 20 years, and agricultural vehicles 30 years.
 OEMs must therefore develop long\-term strategies to secure products operating on decades\-old technology.
-UNECE WP.29 R155 and ISOSAE 21434 establish the requirement
+UNECE WP.29 R155 and ISO/SAE 21434 establish the requirement
-to consider life\-long cybersecurity threats and vulnerabilities during development, production, and post\-production phases of the vehicles lifecycle.
+to consider life\-long cybersecurity threats and vulnerabilities during development, production, and post\-production phases of the vehicle’s lifecycle.
 OEMs and their suppliers came under regulation and standardization for the first time in 2022\.
 In 2023, OEMs continued to focus on two key areas: preparing for the expected growth in scope of monitored